AntoniValls/AntoniValls/README.md

 # Hello world! :alien:

-I am a theoretical physicist and AI enthusiast currently doing a Data Science master degree in @UNIPD and an internship in @IIIA.
+I am a theoretical physicist and data scientist with a strong interest in deep learning and artificial intelligence.

 <!--
 **AntoniValls/AntoniValls** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.